Carv uses GPS signals to track and record your runs. GPS signals are sent from satellites orbiting the earth to a chip in your phone.

 - Huawei: Turn Energy Settings to Normal and add Carv to "Protected Apps"

-Install the App GPS Status & Toolbox (see below), then in that app, go to Menu > Tools > Manage A-GPS State > Reset.
+Once in that app, go to Menu > Tools > Manage A-GPS State > Reset.

-If you are willing to get your hands a little dirty, try running one of the free apps that presents detailed GPS operating information.
-“GPS Status” is a free app that can reset your GPS and download fresh A-GPS data.
-The link to download the app is here, and you should see it eventually reporting 5 or more satellites acquired, and an overall accuracy range of fewer than 30 meters if everything is working properly
+You can also try running one of the free apps that presents detailed GPS operating information.
+GPS Status is a free app that can reset your GPS and download fresh A-GPS data.
+You can find the link to download the app below, and you should see it eventually reporting 5 or more satellites acquired, and an overall accuracy range of fewer than 30 meters if everything is working properly.